 The lane monitoring safety feature has been popping up on more car models each year.
-Using road markings for reference, these systems will be able to detect if a driver is drifting into a new lane without a turn signal.
+Using road markings for reference, these systems detect if a driver is drifting into a new lane without a turn signal.
 Then, depending on the car make and model, the driver will be alerted with a chime, flashing light or vibration.
 Some systems will even step in with corrective steering or braking.
-More complex systems like the one in the Infiniti Q50S, use a hands-free lane keeping system that can even slow and stop with the flow of traffic.
+More complex systems use a hands-free lane keeping system that can even slow and stop with the flow of traffic.
 But this is a moot option if you live in areas with a lot of backroads.
 Most systems still have trouble reading country and suburban lines.
 Lane keeping assist is one of the new car safety features best left for drivers who often use highways.

 Paired with lane keeping assist, blind spot monitoring can make traveling traffic-heavy highways and major roads much safer.
 The systems use sensors to detect when there is a car in your blind spot and then alert you with a visual or audible warning.
 And some more advanced systems take it even further, showing what’s in your blind spot using camera footage.
 This feature is likely to become standard on all vehicles in the future.

 This system uses a camera and radar to “see” pedestrians a driver may miss.
 More advanced systems have used infrared technology to detect the heat produced by humans and animals to prevent collisions.